Gemstone Vase Filler Ideas

 Gemstone vase fillers are very colorful and will make your arrangements unique and interesting.
 You will be surprised by how many people notice them and the conversations that they will start.

 Here we share ten of our recent projects.
-Except where noted, all vase fillers were 3/4" to 1" tumbled gemstones selected from the menu on the right column of this page.
+Except where noted, all vase fillers are medium-sized (3/4" to 1") tumbled gemstones selected from our single-variety stones and tumbled stone mixtures.

 You can match the vase filler to the color of your flowers.
 These lavender and yellow tulips are matched by lilac amethyst and yellow quartz in a 4" x 6" gathering vase.
 About 1/2 pound of yellow quartz and 1 pound of amethyst were used.

 Keep your cosmetic brushes "at the ready".
-Select a nice clear container and fill it about three to four inches deep with your favorite tumbled stones (we used golden tiger's eye).
-The handes of your brushes will easily slip into the smooth tumbled stones and the weight of the stones will hold the brushes upright and ready for use.
-A container of stones can also be used to hold pens, dried flowers or many other items.
+Select a nice clear container and fill it about three to four inches deep with your favorite tumbled stones (we used golden tiger's-eye).
+The handles of your brushes will easily slip into the smooth tumbled stones, and the weight of the stones will hold the brushes upright and ready for use.
+A container of stones can also be used to hold pens, dried flowers, or many other items.
 They look great on your desk or vanity.

 Vase filler works great with candles!
 Our cream-color pillar candle is placed in a 5" x 6" cylinder vase and surrounded by about 1 1/2 pounds of black, gray and brown Picasso Stone.

-A single Gerber Daisy and a blue butterfly in a 6" cylinder vase with about 1 1/2 pounds of citrine quartz gemstones.
+A single Gerbera daisy and a blue butterfly in a 6" cylinder vase with about 1 1/2 pounds of citrine quartz gemstones.

 A stem of peach blossoms in a 5" x 8" cylinder vase supported by about 2 pounds of Mookaite.